tmunongo/tmunongo/README.md

   - My lingos include PHP, Go, Rust, and JS/TS.
 I've been known to write a bit of Python and Java, if you ask nicely.
 - I also write @ [My Blog](https://www.tawandamunongo.dev)
 - in my spare time, I read a lot of cyberpunk fiction and space operas. favs include: Foundation, Hyperion, and Neuromancer.
 I also watch a lot of movies, most sci-fi and old gangster flicks.
-  - I am also an avid classic rock fan, especially Pink Floyd, Metallica, AC/DC, Journey, Meatloaf, and Rush!
+  - I'm also a big classic rock fan, especially Pink Floyd, Metallica, AC/DC, Journey, Meatloaf, and Rush!
-- Currently learning: Elixir, Gleam -> basically, anything BEAM VM based
+- Currently learning: Elixir
 - i use NixOS, btw

 ## My Stack